Nora Ephron

 Nora Ephron (/ˈɛfrən/ EF-rən; May 19, 1941 – June 26, 2012) was an American writer, playwright, journalist, and filmmaker.
 Known for writing and directing romantic comedy films, she received numerous accolades including a BAFTA Award as well as nominations for three Academy Awards, a Tony Award, a Golden Globe Award, and three Writers Guild of America Awards.

 Ephron started her career writing the screenplays for Silkwood (1983), Heartburn (1986), and When Harry Met Sally...
-(1989), the last of which earned the BAFTA Award for Best Original Screenplay, and was ranked by the Writers Guild of America as the 40th greatest screenplay of all-time.
+(1989), the last of which earned the BAFTA Award for Best Original Screenplay, and was ranked by the Writers Guild of America as the 40th greatest screenplay of all time.
 She made her directorial film debut with the comedy drama This Is My Life (1992), and was followed by the romantic comedies Sleepless in Seattle (1993), Michael (1996), You've Got Mail (1998), Bewitched (2005), and the biographical film Julie & Julia (2009).

 Ephron's first produced play, Imaginary Friends (2002), was honored as one of the ten best plays of the 2002–03 New York theatre season.
 She also co-authored the Drama Desk Award–winning theatrical production Love, Loss, and What I Wore.
-In 2013, Ephron received a posthumous Tony Award nomination for Best Play for Lucky Guy.
+In 2013, she received a posthumous Tony Award nomination for Best Play for Lucky Guy, her last play.
 She also wrote columns for Esquire, Cosmopolitan, and The New Yorker.

 Early life and education

 Ephron was born in New York City on May 19, 1941, to a Jewish family.
 She was the eldest of four daughters, and grew up in Beverly Hills, California.
 Her parents, Phoebe (née Wolkind) and Henry Ephron, were both East Coast-born playwrights and screenwriters.
 Her parents named her Nora after the protagonist in the play A Doll's House by Henrik Ibsen.
 Nora's younger sisters, Delia and Amy, are also writers.
 Her sister Hallie Ephron is a journalist, book reviewer, and novelist who writes crime fiction.
 Ephron's parents based the ingenue character in the play and film version of Take Her, She's Mine on the 22-year-old Nora and her letters from college; Sandra Dee played the character based on Nora in the film version, with James Stewart portraying her father.
 Both her parents became alcoholics during their declining years.

 As a high school student, Ephron dreamed of going to New York City to become another Dorothy Parker, an American poet, writer, satirist, and critic.
 Ephron has cited her high school journalism teacher, Charles Simms, as the inspiration for her pursuit of a career in journalism.
 She graduated from Beverly Hills High School in 1958, and from Wellesley College in Massachusetts in 1962 with a degree in political science.
+In 1961, she was engaged to Matthew J. Zinn, but they never married.